-Each holder of Series A, B, C, D, E, G and H convertible preferred stock (together the "convertible preferred stock") and Series F, G and H redeemable convertible preferred stock") (or all together the "preferred stock") is entitled to cast the number of votes equal to the number of whole shares of common stock into which the shares of preferred stock held by such holder are convertible as of the record date for determining stockholders entitled to vote on such matter.
+Each holder of Series A, B, C, D, E, G and H convertible preferred stock (together the "convertible preferred stock") and Series F, G and H redeemable convertible preferred stock (together the "redeemable convertible preferred stock") (or all together the "preferred stock") is entitled to cast the number of votes equal to the number of whole shares of common stock into which the shares of preferred stock held by such holder are convertible as of the record date for determining stockholders entitled to vote on such matter.
 Holders of preferred stock vote together with the holders of common stock as a single class.